Gerard Piqué

 Gerard Piqué Bernabeu (born 2 February 1987) is a Spanish former professional footballer who played as a centre-back.
-Due to his tackling, ability to withstand pressure, and triumphs in his overall career, he is considered to be one of the best defenders of his era.
+He is considered to be one of the greatest defenders of his generation and is one of the most decorated players with 37 trophies.
+In 2022, he founded the Kings League sports league based in Spain and eventually in the world.

-Initially a talented student athlete at La Masia, Piqué joined Manchester United in 2004.
-He returned to Barcelona in 2008 under Pep Guardiola's leadership and helped the club win trebles in 2008–09 and 2014–15.
-He is one of only four players to have won the UEFA Champions League two years in a row with different teams, the others being Marcel Desailly, Paulo Sousa and Samuel Eto'o.
+Initially a talented student athlete at Barcelona's La Masia academy, Piqué began his professional career with Manchester United in 2004.
+He returned to Barcelona in 2008 and helped the club win trebles in 2008–09 and 2014–15.
+He appeared in 616 competitive matches for the club and won 31 major club titles, including nine La Liga trophies and three UEFA Champions League titles.
+He is one of only four players to have won the Champions League two years in a row with different teams, the others being Marcel Desailly, Paulo Sousa, and Samuel Eto'o.

 Piqué also represented Spain 102 times, making his debut on 11 February 2009.
 He played an integral role on the Spanish teams that won the 2010 FIFA World Cup and UEFA Euro 2012.
 He retired from the national team after the 2018 FIFA World Cup.

 Club career

-Early career
+Early life and career

-Born in Barcelona, Catalonia, Piqué started his career playing for FC Barcelona's youth teams as a defensive midfielder, but before he signed his first professional contract with the club, he decided to join Manchester United.
+Gerard Piqué Bernabeu was born on 2 February 1987 in Barcelona, Catalonia.
+He started his career playing for FC Barcelona's youth teams as a defensive midfielder, but before he signed his first professional contract with the club, he decided to join Manchester United.
 The Premier League club did not pay a fee for Piqué as he was too young to have a professional contract.